 VF Team Role:

-Richard works out of the Portland office primarily doing work for condominium and homeowner associations.
+Richard is the founder of VF Law, and primarily has focused on helping condominium and homeowner associations navigate community life.
 He is an experienced trial lawyer, and has developed particular expertise in resolving construction defect issues.
-Rich also represents individuals and businesses in commercial litigation, regulatory compliance issues, and contractual creation and dispute issues.
+Rich has also represented individuals and businesses in commercial litigation, regulatory compliance issues, and contractual creation and dispute issues.
 He takes a proactive approach that’s driven by the belief that “an ounce of prevention is worth a pound of cure.”

 Direct Line: 503.210.3106